brouberol/pico-mixer/README.md

 (This guide assumes that CircuitPython has been installed on the pico.
 If that is not the case, follow these [instructions](https://learn.adafruit.com/welcome-to-circuitpython) first.)

-Open a terminal app, then run the following commands:
+Open a terminal, then run the following commands:

 ```console
 $ cd ~/Downloads